openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 -  ``capabilities:volume_backend_name`` - Specify a specific back-end
    where the volume should be created.
-The back-end name is a concatenation of the name of the Spectrum Virtualize family storage system as shown in ``lssystem``, an underscore, and the name of the pool (mdisk group).
+The back-end name is a concatenation of the name of the Storage Virtualize family storage system as shown in ``lssystem``, an underscore, and the name of the pool (mdisk group).
 For example: